ofbennett/nhs-prescribing-etl-pipeline/README.md

 - Removed this simple server
 - Installed and ran the whole app/gunicorn/nginx stack and ran this new server setup using the previously acquired SSL certificate and key

-For details on how to run this process see below.
+I've included details on how to run this process below.

 ## How To Run the ETL Pipeline